Meet your Teacher - Melanie

 for people who are 55+ or for those who may have mobility issues or just want a more gentle yoga practice.

-I am 76 years young and very aware of the health challenges many of us may experience as we grow older.
+I am 76 years old and very aware of the health challenges many of us may experience as we grow older.
 This doesn’t mean we don’t work in our classes to ensure we keep our joints healthy and our core, bones and legs strong.
-As I remind my students – MOTION IS LIKE LOTION FOR OUR JOINTS.
+MOTION IS LIKE LOTION FOR OUR JOINTS.

-During each practice we include the three main components of yoga: breathing (pranayama), poses (asanas) and meditation, all of which have been proven to improve our health and wellness and slow our aging process.
-We start each class with warm-ups and then move to more active poses and end with some more stretching, legs-up-the-wall and a meditation..
+During each practice we include the three main components of yoga: breathing (pranayama), poses (asanas) and meditation, proven to improve our health and wellness and slow our aging process.
+We start each class with warm-ups and then move to more active poses and end with a cool-down including stretching, legs-up-the-wall and a meditation..

 Many of us experience physical challenges as we age.
 Skills like our balance, strength, flexibility and agility naturally decrease as we grow older.
-Issues like arthritis, back pain, stress related issues and sleep problems may affect us.
-I have experienced many of these issues myself and as a result, the focus of my yoga teaching has been for people my age to ensure we remain healthy, active and independent by working on those 4 physical skills during each class and addressing those other health issues that yoga has been proven to benefit.
+Health issues like arthritis, back pain, stress related issues and sleep problems also affect many of us.
+The focus of my yoga teaching has been for people my age to ensure we remain healthy, active and independent by working on these 4 physical skills during each class and addressing the other health issues that yoga has been proven to benefit.

 Where are the lessons held?